jvoyatz/WalletApp/README.md

 # Wallet App

-** This app gives the user the capability to take a quick look on his wallet accounts.
-It can also view futher details of his accounts as well as the past transactions.
+**This app gives the user the capability to take a quick look on his wallet accounts.
+User is also able to view the further details of his accounts as well as the past transactions.
+Moreover, it is possible to mark an account as favorite and view partial details of it even when offline**

 | Accounts                                                                    | Details                                                                   |
 |-----------------------------------------------------------------------------|---------------------------------------------------------------------------|